FernandoBasso/skills-api/README.md

 The Gitlab Wiki is a separate project/repository.
 We handle it inside the `docs/` directory in the root of the project so it is easy to navigate to its files document stuff without having to open an editor in a different directory in our local machine.

+See the [Home Wiki Page](https://gitlab.com/fernandobasso/skills-api/-/wikis/Home) for more details.

 ## Ideas

 **NOTE**: This is a brainstorming section as of now.